Likhi/frame_them/README.md

 # What is this?

-Just baby face detection tutorial.
+Baby's first face detection tutorial.

 # Maybe run these